shoaiyb/bloggery/_pages/about.md

 ## What I've Developed?

-### sysa.css
+### SysaCSS
-SYSA.CSS is free and open source responsive modern CSS framework written by me.
+SysaCSS is free and open source responsive modern CSS framework developed by me.
 Check out it's [github repo](https://github.com/shoaiyb/css) and the [documentation](https://css.sysa.ml/) of course.
 And hey 👋, It's available on **[NPM](https://npmjs.com/package/sysacss)** 🎉.

 As of now there is only the CSS version, But the SASS version is on it's way.
-So stick to the [News](https://css.sysa.ml/news/) to be informed when the SASS version is released.
+So stick to the [News](https://css.sysa.ml/blog/) to be informed when the SASS version is released.

 <!--